CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Introduction

-To track the root cause localization problem of microservice applications, some research has been provided in recent years\cite{soldani2022anomaly}.
-Metric-based research uses real-time monitoring data and requires no intervention of application source code compared with log and trace-based research\cite{soldani2022anomaly}.
-However, most metric-based research is coarse-grained, as shown in table \ref{tab:cal-graph}, and few keep an eye on fine-grained root cause localization.
-As for localization methods in metric-based research, causal inference (CI) based research has been developing recently.
-For example, CauseInfer\cite{chen2016causeinfer} applies the PC algorithm (named after its authors, Peter and Clark)\cite{spirtes2000causation}, and MicroDiag\cite{wu2021microdiag} uses LiNGAM (Linear Non-Gaussian Acyclic Model)\cite{shimizu2011directLiNGAM} to obtain causal graphs of metrics, which can be seen as anomaly propagation paths.
-However, these CI methods have limitations, such as uncertainty about some causal relations between metrics and linear assumptions for causal relations.
+To track the root cause localization problem of microservice applications, some research has developed in recent years.
+We can classify them into log-based, trace-based, and metric-based according to the data sources \cite{soldani2022anomaly}.
+Log-based \cite{aggarwal2020localization} and trace-based \cite{kim2013root,weng2018root} research have limitations, such as complex real-time processing and information extraction.
+On the other hand, metric-based research uses real-time monitoring data, including service latency and system resources, and focuses on localizing faulty services and resource metrics.
+This kind of research can assist anomaly recovery in taking actions like resource scaling easily without intervention of application source code \cite{soldani2022anomaly}.
+Nowadays, most metric-based research is coarse-grained \cite{lin2018microscope,guan2018anomaly, wang2018cloudranger, ma2019ms, ma2020self, ma2020automap}, and fine-grained root cause localization is starting to catch the attention of researchers \cite{meng2020localizing, wu2021microdiag}.
+As for localization methods in metric-based research, causal inference (CI) based methods that can model causal effects between services have been developing recently.
+For example, CauseInfer \cite{chen2016causeinfer} applies the PC algorithm (named after its authors, Peter and Clark) \cite{spirtes2000causation}, and MicroDiag \cite{wu2021microdiag} uses the linear non-Gaussian acyclic model (LiNGAM) \cite{shimizu2011directLiNGAM} to obtain causal graphs of metrics, which can be seen as anomaly propagation paths.
+However, currently used CI methods have limitations, such as uncertainty about some causal relations between metrics and strict assumptions about input data and causal relations \cite{wu2021causal}.
 Therefore, advanced CI methods can be considered for fine-grained root cause localization to discover anomaly propagation paths and improve localization performance.

+Fine-grained root cause localization in a microservice application is challenging because 1) services are often heterogeneous and have different characteristics, which may result in diverse anomaly symptoms for the same issue; 2) the complex dependency between microservices makes it difficult to model the anomaly propagation resulting from faulty services; 3) a large number of anomalous metrics introduced in a system makes it hard to find out the root one for a performance anomaly.
+To address these challenges, we formulate our main research question: \textit{how to pinpoint the root cause of performance anomalies at a fine granularity based on monitoring data?} Three sub-questions are proposed: \textit{1) how to model anomaly propagation between monitoring metrics using CI methods?
+2) How to precisely determine the root cause based on the propagation model?
+3) How to evaluate the performance of root cause localization result?}